- Chart

 Weaknesses

-- Significant reliance on fossil fuels (coal and natural gas) in its generation mix, facing regulatory and environmental pressures.
+- Significant reliance on fossil fuels, particularly coal, in its generation mix.

 Opportunities

-- Expansion of renewable energy generation (solar, wind).
+- Continued expansion of renewable energy sources (solar, wind).

-- Investment in grid modernization and smart grid technologies.
+- Investments in grid modernization and smart grid technologies.

 Threats